 In developing our discounted cash flow analysis, assumptions about future revenues and expenses, capital expenditures and changes in working capital are based on our annual operating plan and long-term business plan for each of our reporting units.
-These plans take into consideration numerous factors including historical experience, anticipated future economic conditions and growth expectations for the industries and end markets in which we participate.
+These plans consider many factors including historical experience, anticipated future economic conditions and growth expectations for the industries and end markets in which we participate.
 These assumptions are determined over a five-year, long-term planning period.
-The five-year growth rates for revenues and operating profits vary for each reporting unit being evaluated.
 Revenues and operating profit beyond the five-year period are projected to grow at a nominal perpetual growth rate for all reporting units.
 The discount rate calculations are determined by assuming a company beta, market premium risk, size premium, the cost of debt and debt-to-capital ratio of a market participant.